petrnohejl/alfonz/alfonz-utility/README.md

 How to use StorageUtility
 -------------------------

 `StorageUtility` provides methods for getting paths to files, system directories or mounted storages.
+Note that some methods require `READ_EXTERNAL_STORAGE` permission.

 ```java
 boolean available = StorageUtility.isAvailable();